roysaurabh1308/Attendance-System-Android-Version-Student/README.md

 </p>

 ## About
 Attendance Management System is a software developed for daily student attendance in schools, colleges and institutes.
 The purpose of developing attendance management system is to computerize the tradition way of taking attendance.
-This web-app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.
+This Android-app will help the student to get information about the current status of their Attendace ,anytime they want.This is important for university students because of minimum 75 % attendance criteria.

 ## Features